rendon/molokai/README.md

-# Molokai Color Scheme for Vim
+# My custom Molokai Color Scheme for Vim

 Molokai is a Vim port of the monokai theme for TextMate originally created by Wimer Hazenberg.